deanlie/WoRRBotle/README.md

 <!-- badges: end -->

 **WoRRBotle** is a Shiny wordle bot.
-It allows you to play wordle using either a word chosen by the bot or a word you choose – which is not much of a puzzle, but is good for testing your strategy.
-It presents a list of words which are possible choices given the guesses so far, arranged by its idea of which are more likely.
+It allows you to play wordle using either a word chosen by the bot or a word you choose.
+It is playable as a two-person game, because the word you choose is entered like a password so if neither player looks at the other’s hands while that person is typing, the chosen word is never shown.
+It can present a list of words which are possible choices given the guesses so far, arranged by its idea of which are more likely.
+That list is hidden by default

 This was written just as an exercise in Shiny but holy smokes, I am learning a lot about improving Shiny interfaces, R Markdown, and open